MW 8x1.5 / N38 - neodymium magnet

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Potential hazard arising from small pieces of magnets pose a threat, when accidentally ingested, which is crucial in the context of children's health.
-Furthermore, miniscule components of these devices have the potential to hinder the diagnostic process after entering the body.
+- Potential hazard associated with microscopic parts of magnets can be dangerous, if swallowed, which is particularly important in the context of child safety.
+Furthermore, miniscule components of these magnets have the potential to hinder the diagnostic process in case of swallowing.

 The magnet is coated with nickel - be careful if you have an allergy.